stuartmees/project-04-hiddengem/README.md

 ![image](https://user-images.githubusercontent.com/35113861/59159496-46f10580-8ac2-11e9-8b2b-90109e441eb9.png)

 ## Process
-_Describe the process of building the game.
-How did you get started?
-How did you manage your time?
-How would you do things next time?_

-Like I did previously I made wireframes that enabled me to ascertain what functionality I wanted the website to have.
-This furthermore guided the desgin om the PostgreSQL datbase.
+I started with wireframes that enabled me to ascertain what functionality I wanted the website to have.
+This furthermore guided the design of the PostgreSQL database.

 The Flask App and database was the first thing to be created to enable entry and user info to be stored.

-Once this API was in place, and all routes tested in Insomnia, the building of the React app could begin to consume our API.
+Once this API was in place, and all routes tested in Insomnia, the building of the React app could begin to consume my API.

 ### Web App Overview